 Before you go, make sure you’re appropriately prepared for the chill.
 You will warm up on the hike, and while it may be counter-intuitive, your best bet for staying warm and cool enough is a moisture-wicking base layer for both your upper and lower body.
 Click the photo below to get yours!

 2. Snow Pants

 You will be glad for your base layer, but you definitely also need a nice warm sweater to trap your own body heat.
 It doesn’t have to be very thick, just warm.
-Check out the choices I took with me on our trip:
+Click the photo below to get yours!

 4. Hiking Boots

 This is not a job for walking shoes, my friends.
 This is a job for snow boots!
 These are made by Tundra, and the style is Aurora.
 When choosing snow boots, go for a pair with a rubber forefoot to keep moisture off your toes, an over-the-ankle shaft, and laces to tighten as needed.
 Moisture can slip through a zipper!
 Take two pair of socks to try on with them in the store (or when you get them at home if you order online) to make sure there is enough room.
 Walk around in them to get a feel for them, and wear them around town or just around your home for a week or so to fully break them in!
 Click the photo below to get yours!